-The teaching consists of lectures, seminars and group work, and requires a significant portion of self-study on the part of students.
+The teaching consists of a combination of lectures, seminars and group work and requires a significant portion of self-study on the part of students.

-The language of instruction is English.
+The language of instruction is English

 The teaching is primarily campus-based although some minor components may be delivered or made available online.